mnagy94/jexer/docs/worklog.md

 Jexer Work Log
 ==============

+August 7, 2017

+Had trouble sleeping, what with a bunch of imaginative thoughts for this release.  jexer.backend will be the ultimate destination for jexer.session and most of jexer.io.
+TerminalReader will be the interface for keyboard and mouse events.  cmScreenConnected and cmScreenDisconnected will be new events to represent a screen appearing/disappearing, and MultiBackend will be a new backend multiplexer that goes full XRandR.
+Several new demos demonstrating multi-screen support will be coming along.

+August 6, 2017

+Time to clean up more API, particularly between Backend and Screen.
+Both of these will be interfaces soon, so that one could easily subclass JComponent and implement both Screen and Backend.
+The original code evolved out of Qodem, where screen.c and input.c were two different things leading to ECMA48Screen and ECMA48Terminal, but now there is really no need to keep them separate.
+It also complicates the constructors, as these are basically friend classes that have used package private access to get around their artificial separation.

+When I get this done it should be a lot easier to do any of:

+* Pass a JFrame or JComponent to SwingBackend and have it add itself, like any other Swing widget.

+* Construct a SwingBackend and add it to any regular JComponent.

+* Have multiple TApplications running inside the same Swing application, including having actions affect each other.
+(Will also need to ensure that TWidgets/TWindows are not in different TApplication collections.)

+* Build a Backend/Screen multiplexer, so that one could have a ECMA48 TApplication listening on a port and a local Swing monitor for it.

+* Build a Backend/Screen manager, so that one could have multiple ECMA48 screens acting as a single large screen (e.g. XRandR).

+Now I need to decide which package will collect Backend, SessionInfo, and Screen.  jexer.io has some java.io stuff, so it stays anyway.

 July 28, 2017

 Got very busy with my meatspace life, now getting a chance to come